 Develop the product lines the Chinese consumers need

-When one hears Danone, he thinks yogurt.
-And it is with its yogurt that Danone first launched its brand on the Chinese market in the 80’s.
-Even if the consumption of yogurts has been growing significantly since the 90’s, it’s a fact that dairy products are not part of the Asian tradition.
-Chinese people eat on average 25 times less yogurts per capita than French people.
-That’s why the brand decided to diversify its activity and to focus on three main branches:
+When one hears Danone, he thinks of yogurt.
+And it is with its yogurt that Danone first launched its brand on the Chinese market in the 80s.
+Even if the consumption of yogurts has been growing significantly since the 90s, it’s a fact that dairy products are not part of the Asian tradition.
+Chinese people eat on average 25 times fewer yogurts per capita than French people.
+That’s why the brand decided to diversify its activity and focus on three main branches:

 First, water, because tap water in China is not drinkable.
-Then child nutrition because after the numerous food insecurity scandals concerning local products, Chinese parents were turning to foreign products to make sure that what they fed their child was safe.
-And finally biscuits because the demand for this kind of western product had been growing since the country opened up to the world in the late 80’s and even more recently with a growing middle class.
+Child nutrition because after the numerous food insecurity scandals concerning local products, Chinese parents were turning to foreign products to make sure that what they fed their children was safe.
+Finally, biscuits because the demand for this kind of western product had been growing since the country opened up to the world in the late 80s and even more recently with a growing middle class.

-In every of its product ranges Danone worked diligently at adapting to a criteria that Chinese consumers are quite sensitive to: health benefits.
-The brand has been trying to improve the composition of the product aimed for Chinese market and the nutritional assets are always highlighted on the packaging.
-Though, the Prince biscuits has been enriched in iron and among its dairy products, Actimel and Activia are the most successful, with commercials emphasizing their benefits for the health.
+In every of its product ranges, Danone worked diligently at adapting to criteria that Chinese consumers are quite sensitive to health benefits.
+The brand has been trying to improve the composition of the product aimed at the Chinese market and the nutritional assets are always highlighted on the packaging.
+Though the Prince biscuits have been enriched in iron and among its dairy products, Actimel and Activia are the most successful, with commercials emphasizing their benefits for health.

 Today, Evian, Badoit, Dumex, Nutrilon, Activia and Nutricia are as many brands owned by Danone and which have become very successful in China thanks to that strategy.

 Extend the range of products

 Danone also adopted a multi-brand strategy in order to meet domestic demand.
 Indeed, multiplying the brands on the same range of products allows the group to conceal the different networks and offer a wider range of prices.